elefanteletrado/Site-Institucional/www/wp-content/plugins/bws-google-analytics/readme.txt

 8. Select the Industry Category.
 9. Select the Reporting Time Zone.
 10. Click Get Tracking ID.
-11. Copy Tracking ID that looks like UA-xxxxx-y and past it to the "Tracking Code" field in the "Tracking Code & Reset" tab of this plugin.
+11. Copy Tracking ID that looks like UA-xxxxx-y and past it to the "Tracking Code" field in the "Settings" tab of this plugin.
-12. Check "Add tracking Code To Your Blog" checkbox (if not checked) and click "Save Changes" button.
+12. Check "Add tracking Code To Blog" checkbox (if it is not checked) and click "Save Changes" button.

 = I have added tracking code to my blog using this plugin.
 Now if I deactivate this plugin, will Google Analytics continue logging my blog? =

 No, if you deactivate plugin tracking code will be deleted from your blog.

-= What date range does the line chart cover? =
+= Over what period of time I can get the statistics?? =

-Line chart displays stats for the last year, 6 months, 3 months, 1 month, 5 days and 1 day.
+You can select your desired time period in the "Time range" setting block on the plugin settings page.
+However, the time interval between start and finish dates should not exceed 1000 days.

 = I have some problems with the plugin's work.
 What Information should I provide to receive proper support? =